meksor/iiasa-performance-engineering/notes/MEASUREMENTS.md

 poetry install
 ```

-Something very useful howerver, is to see how much time the program has spent in the kernel ("system").
+Something very useful however, is to see how much time the program has spent in the kernel ("system").
 All the time used by sys-calls is listed on its own which might indicate performance problems connected to writing files, listening on the network and more.

-## Measuring Hard-To-Predict Noise
+### Measuring Hard-To-Predict Noise

-When measuring performance of a function that is too fast and running it only once, you might end up measuring a siginifcant error introduced by (for example) process scheduling in the operating system.
+When measuring performance of a program that is "too fast", you might end up measuring a siginifcant error introduced by (for example) process scheduling in the operating system.
 Other overhead like GCs, file-systems, etc. might also play into this.
 As a rule of thumb: the more high-level your environment the more error will be introduced by these factors.

 _This means benchmarking tests are pretty much /always/ slow unless you are using a [real-time operating system](https://en.wikipedia.org/wiki/Real-time_operating_system).
 Real-time scheduling features now exist in the vanilla [Linux](https://www.zdnet.com/article/20-years-later-real-time-linux-makes-it-to-the-kernel-really/)_.